-As we are correcting a minor drafting error, we consider that we are not required to consult on this issue.
-However, as we are consulting more broadly on amendments to the Transpower IPP determination to reflect Transpower's TPM development expenditure, we are consulting on this issue also.
-If our final decision is to re-exercise our section 52P determination power to correct the drafting errors, we intend to publish the whole section 52P determination, which will include the correct definitions of "actual transmission revenue" and "other regulated income", and will also incorporate any amendments we make to the determination following our final decisions on Transpower's TPM development expenditure.
+As we are correcting a minor drafting error, we are not required to consult.
+However, as we consulted more broadly on amendments to the Transpower IPP determination to reflect Transpower's TPM development expenditure, we consulted on this issue also.